jguadagno/jguadagno.github.io/_posts/2020-05-25-coding-with-joeg-streaming-software-configuration.md

 ##### Advanced - Replay Buffer

 These are the default values.
 I imagine that if you are streaming your gaming, you might want to provide some replay functionality for a 'sweet kill'.
-No one said ever, 'That was a great use of a lambda, let me replay that' :)
+No one said ever, 'That was a great use of a lambda, let me replay that' :smile:

 | --- | --- | --- |
 | Setting | Value | Description |